Terrestrial Wildlife Ecology

 Wildlife Management and Conservation (ENVS 464)

 Students learn concepts from ecology and human dimensions that are applied to the management and conservation of terrestrial wildlife resources.
 Lab/field components provide students with experiences combining field and computational tools to address current and emerging threats to local wildlife populations and their habitats.
+Students enrolled in the associated ENVS 410 Capstone Integration Seminar will synthesize and apply their learning to address a local environmental issue/question.

 Natural History of CA Wildlife (BIO 360)